MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ## Specify allowed or blocked sites list for Microsoft Edge
 You can use app configuration to define which sites your users can access when using their work profile.
-If you use an allow list, your users are only able to access the sites you’ve explicitly listed.
-If you use a blocked list, your users can access all sites except for those you’ve explicitly blocked.
+If you use an allow list, your users are only able to access the sites you've explicitly listed.
+If you use a blocked list, your users can access all sites except for those you've explicitly blocked.
 You should only impose either an allowed or a blocked list, not both.
 If you impose both, the allowed list is honored.

 Use the following key/value pairs to configure either an allowed or blocked site list for Microsoft Edge.